Aralkylamine N-acetyltransferase

 Aralkylamine N-acetyltransferase (AANAT), also known as arylalkylamine N-acetyltransferase or serotonin N-acetyltransferase (SNAT), is an enzyme that is involved in the day/night rhythmic production of melatonin, by modification of serotonin.
 It is in humans encoded by the ~2.5 kb AANAT gene containing four exons, located on chromosome 17q25.
 The gene is translated into a 23 kDa large enzyme.
 It is well conserved through evolution and the human form of the protein is 80 percent identical to sheep and rat AANAT.
 It is an acetyl-CoA-dependent enzyme of the GCN5-related family of N-acetyltransferases (GNATs).
-It may contribute to multifactorial genetic diseases such as altered behavior in sleep/wake cycle and research is on-going with the aim of developing drugs that regulate AANAT function.
+It may contribute to multifactorial genetic diseases such as altered behavior in sleep/wake cycle and research is ongoing with the aim of developing drugs that regulate AANAT function.

 Nomenclature

 The systematic name of this enzyme class is acetyl-CoA:2-arylethylamine N-acetyltransferase.
 Other names in common use include: